Gastric Banding: How it Works

 Gastric Band Surgery

-After the surgery, the patient will follow a special diet to help them adjust to the new restrictions in their stomach.
+After the surgery, the patient will follow a special diet and dietary guidelines to help them adjust to the new restrictions in their stomach.
 This typically involves starting with liquids and gradually adding in soft, easy-to-digest foods.
 The patient will also be given dietary guidelines to follow, such as avoiding high-fat and high-sugar foods and eating slowly to allow the pouch to fill up.

-Pros and Cons of Gastric Banding
+Pros and Cons of Gastric Banding for Weight Loss

 Alternatives to Gastric Banding